Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 2. Labor shortage

 Just like any industry, the construction industry is plagued by labor shortages.
-Thus, 2023 looks to be more of the same as 2022 concerning labor shortages.
-The labor shortages have been exacerbated due to the increase in construction spending and more projects.
+These shortages have worsen due to the increase in construction spending and more projects.
 Additionally, not many individuals are fond of construction.
-Thus, construction employers will likely need to pay their workers more.
+Construction employers will likely need to pay their workers more.

 3. Infrastructure boom